-Dr Cook addressed the Committee on behalf of the Leamington Society and Central Leamington Residents Association, page 90 of the agenda reminding that this was the second application this year for an SEV within Leamington South Town.
-She felt that if granted it would convey the negative issue that Old Town was abandoned.
-In addition, she felt that approval would be a highly inconsistent application of policy, because this was a residential area, close to places of worship and an area where children congregated.
+Dr Cook addressed the Committee on behalf of the Leamington Society and Central Leamington Residents Association, page 90 of the agenda.
+This was the second application this year for an SEV within Leamington South Town.
+If granted it would give a negative issue that Old Town was abandoned.
+Approval would be a highly inconsistent application of policy, because this was a residential area, close to places of worship and an area where children congregated.

-In Dr Cook's opinion, the main route to houses was past the premises and there was a local bus stop that operated long into the night.
-She highlighted a number of objections from the dance school which raised concerns about the welfare of young people and women and stated that some religious festivals were occasionally held throughout the night.
+The main route to houses was past the premises and there was a local bus stop that operated long into the night.
+There were a number of objections from the dance school which raised concerns about the welfare of young people and women.
+Religious festivals were sometimes held throughout the night.
 The local dentist occasionally closed at 20:00 and staff stayed on after this time.

-In response to a question from the Committee, Dr Cook explained that although places closed ninety minutes before, it did take time for people to leave the area and since the objection had been submitted the applicant had amended their proposed hours of operation.
+In response to a question from the Committee Dr Cook explained that although places closed ninety minutes before, it did take time for people to leave the area and since the objection had been submitted the applicant had amended their proposed hours of operation.

-Councillor Singh, Town Councillor for Leamington Willes Ward, spoke on his objection as set on page 78 of the agenda.
-He felt that the Council should accept the high level of objections from the local area as no local support, recognising this as 'democracy in action' and should refuse the application based on local views.
+Councillor Singh, Town Councillor for Learnington Willes Ward, spoke to his objection as set on page 78 of the agenda.
+In his the Council should accept this high level of objections from the local area as no local support, recognising this as democracy in action and refuse the application based on local views.
 He had no objection to these premises in the correct place but felt that in this location they would have an adverse affect on the multicultural society in this area.
-He was concerned that the pubs, cafes and takeaways in Clemens Street were already used late into the night, High Street was a very busy area late into the night and the addition of this premises would bring more people into the area.
+The pubs, cafes and takeaways in Clemens Street were already used late into the night, High Street was a very busy area late into the night and the addition of this premises would bring more people into the area.

 Mr Bond outlined his objection, as set out on page 86 of the agenda.
-Mr Bond lived about 200 yards from Court Street and did not want to live in an area known for being 'the place to go for sexual entertainment'.
+Mr Bond lived about 200 yards from Court Street and he did not want to live in an area known for being the place to go for sexual entertainment.
 This, in his opinion, would be the description associated with the area and not just Court Street.
-He also felt that most people using this type of venue would choose not to be recognised and would travel in to the area.
-Therefore, this would attract more people looking for other forms of sexual experience, and this demand would be followed, eventually, by supply.
-He felt if this licence was granted it would not promote the area's regeneration but degeneration.
+Most people using this type of venue would choose not to be recognised and would travel in to the area.
+Therefore this would attract more people looking for other forms of sexual experience, and this demand would be followed, eventually, by supply.
+If this licence was granted it would not promote its regeneration but degeneration.

-Councillor Wilkinson, Town and District Councillor for Leamington Brunswick Ward and trustee of Brunswick Healthy Living Centre, spoke on the objection from the local labour group as set out on page 14 of the agenda.
-In their opinion, the premises would be disastrous for all of south Leamington and the people who had tried hard to make south Leamington not the poor relation of north Leamington.
-He reminded members that businesses were surviving in these times and when the economic climate was right they would boom, but this licence could have a negative effect on reputation and customers coming to the area.
+Councillor Wilkinson, Town and District Councillor for Leamington Brunswick Ward and trustee of Brunswick Healthy Living Centre, spoke to the objection from the local labour group as set out on page 14 of the agenda.
+In their opinion the premises would be disastrous for all of south Leamington and the people who had tried hard to make south Leamington not the poor relation of north Leamington.
+Businesses were surviving in these times and when th economic climate was right would boom, but this could have a negative effect on reputation and customers coming to the area.

-In response to a question from the Committee, Councillor Wilkinson explained that the premises would be unlikely, in his view, to be mentioned locally for support but this was because he represented an area of one of the most deprived wards in the UK where economic regeneration was needed.
-He felt that this application would take this opportunity away.
+In response to a question from the Committee Councillor Wilkinson explained that the premises would be unlikely, in his view, to be mentioned locally for support but this was because he represented an area of one of the most deprived wards in the UK where economic regeneration was needed.
+This application would take this opportunity away.